By Eric Johnson

 The church has modified or made changes in its policies (or the way the teachings had been understood by Latter-day Saints) over the years, including:

 - Caffeinated soda is not in violation of the Word of Wisdom

 - The church and its members should be called by the full name, not nicknamed (i.e., “Mormon”)

 - Church services went from three hours to two beginning in 2019

 - Female missionaries can wear slacks instead of dresses

 I remember a review of a book Bill McKeever and I wrote in 1994 (Questions to Ask Your Mormon Friends, Bethany House, 1994), now out of print.
 The review was written by Latter-day Saint Lance Starr where he said drinking coffee and tea could lead to esophageal cancer.
-What will Starr’s response be now if the church allows for this change?
+This, he said, was the main reason why hot drinks were banned by God.
+What will Starr’s response be now if the church ever allowed for this change?
 And if Starr is right, why would the leaders put its members in such danger?